-To restrict website content a specific post, you simply open the post within the WordPress administrator and add Content Restriction to an individual post.
+To restrict website content to a specific post, you simply open the post within the WordPress administrator and add Content Restriction to an individual post.
 The options box allows you to select which digital download to associate the article with, or to add multiple downloads as subscription indicators.
-For example, you can select that people have access to the article as soon as they’ve downloaded any digital download, or a specific download.
+For example, you can select that people have access to the article as soon as they’ve downloaded any digital download or a specific download.

 In the case of the Power and Influence website, I wanted to restrict website content for all current content, as well as any new content created, so I created a simple plugin add-on for the website which marked all current, and future posts as requiring an active subscription to a specific product.
 This allowed me to save countless hours of manually restricting posts.

 The second small alteration I made to the default functionality of Easy Digital Downloads was to add a redirect to restricted pages, bringing clients to a sales page with both free downloads and paid membership options.
-Again, it was a relatively small change to the default behaviour of EDD but customized for the needs of a specific publication.
+Again, it was a relatively small change to the default behavior of EDD but customized for the needs of a specific publication.

-Subscription based restricted website content
+Subscription-based restricted website content

 With the relatively simple Content Restriction plugin in place, the website now worked how I hoped except that I needed to bill subscribers for access to the premium content, and to do this I opted for the Stripe payment gateway which allowed for onsite seamless billing, and the Easy Digital Downloads Recurring Payments module to ensure member accounts would be billed automatically as long as they maintained their subscriptions.

-It would have been just as effective to use PayPal as a payment processing gateway, but for the relatively small fee of integrating the Stripe payment gateway into the website it improved the user experience tremendously by ensuring the website visitor didn’t leave the site during the entire experience.
+It would have been just as effective to use PayPal as a payment processing gateway, but for the relatively small fee of integrating the Stripe payment gateway into the website, it improved the user experience tremendously by ensuring the website visitor didn’t leave the site during the entire experience.

 There are a few minor things a website needs to run Stipe as a payment gateway: